blackberry/bbUI.js/README.md

 ## Source files to include

 You can find both the JS and CSS files that you need to add to your page in the "pkg" directory in this repository.
-You can also [Download the current release as a zip](https://github.com/downloads/blackberry/bbUI.js/master.zip)
+You can also [download the current release as a zip](https://github.com/downloads/blackberry/bbUI.js/bbUI.zip)

 ## Philosophy